 acceptable differences from NRC wording, or the rules needed clarification.
 The former Office of State and Tribal Programs (STP) management determined that it would not be efficient and effective to wait until the next revision of this procedure to resolve these compatibility concerns, since no interpretation or implementation issues were involved.
 Thus staff will use the CR process to clarify or resolve minor concerns regarding the compatibility determinations of State Regulations.
 Significant compatibility issues will require Commission approval, and will be handled outside of the CR process.
 (Also see Section D.3)

-The CR document will identify the issue, provide a discussion of the issue, and provide observations and/or conclusion of the staffs resolution of the issue.
-The CR document will be reviewed by the Standing Committee on Compatibility for consistence with MD 5.9 (see charter: ML082610634) and will require concurrence by all relevant offices.
-The CR will be distributed to the Agreement States and States pursuing Agreement State status, The Organization of Agreement States (OAS), the Conference of Radiation Control Program Directors, Inc. (CRCPD), and all relevant NRC staff, and will be included as Appendix B to this procedure.
+The CR document will identify the issue, provide a discussion of the issue, and provide observations and/or conclusion of the staff’s resolution of the issue.
+The CR document will be reviewed by the Standing Committee on Compatibility for consistence with MD 5.9 (see charter: ML12296A075) and will require concurrence by all relevant offices.
+The CR will be distributed to the Agreement States and States pursuing Agreement State status, the Organization of Agreement States (OAS), the Conference of Radiation Control Program Directors, Inc. (CRCPD), and all relevant NRC staff, and will be included as Appendix B to this procedure.

 A. Title 10 Code of Federal Regulations (CFR) Regulations Addressing Agreement Materials

 As noted earlier, on September 3, 1997, the Commission implemented the Policy Statement.
-The Statement of Consideration for NRC regulations developed prior to September 3, 1997 will not contain the current compatibility designations and associated rationale for compatibility designation under the Policy Statement.
-For NRC rules developed after September 3, 1997, the Statements of Consideration will contain a section entitled, Agreement State Compatibilitywhich will include information on NRC rule compatibility designation and rationale.
+The Statement of Consideration for NRC regulations developed prior to September 3, 1997, do not contain the current compatibility designations and associated rationale for compatibility designation under the Policy Statement.
+For NRC rules developed after September 3, 1997, the Statements of Consideration contain a section entitled, “Agreement State Compatibility,” which includes information on NRC rule compatibility designation and rationale.

-A section-by-section summary of the compatibility and health and safety categories of regulations in Title 10 of the CFR can be found on the FSME website at: http://nrc-stp.ornl.gov/regsumsheets_newregs.html.
+A section-by-section summary of the compatibility and health and safety categories of regulations in Title 10 of the CFR can be found on the NMSS website at: http://nrc-stp.ornl.gov/regsumsheets_newregs.html.
 Updates to these sections will not rely on the updating of this procedure and will be done as needed.

 Appendix A contains program elements that are applicable to the regulation of agreement materials.
 The analysis was based on the categorization criteria and processes set out in MD 5.9.
-Per MD 5.9 Part V program elements should be adopted within 6 months.
+Per MD 5.9, Part V program elements should be adopted within 6 months.

-The Parts of 10 CFR for which tables are provided have been analyzed section-by-section; those Parts that do not have a corresponding table have been determined to address areas in which Agreement States either do not have regulatory authority or that are applicable specifically to NRCs regulatory program and need not be addressed by an Agreement State.
+The Parts of 10 CFR on the NMSS website for which tables are provided have been analyzed section-by-section; those Parts that do not have a corresponding table have been determined to address areas in which Agreement States either do not have regulatory authority or that are applicable specifically to NRC’s regulatory program and need not be addressed by an Agreement State.
 For the purpose of completeness, those Parts that totally address areas of exclusive NRC authority are listed in Table 1.
-Those Parts that generally are applicable specifically to NRCs regulatory program, but are not areas of exclusive NRC authority, are listed in Table 2.
+Those Parts that generally are applicable specifically to NRC’s regulatory program, but are not areas of exclusive NRC authority, are listed in Table 2.
 Any future changes to these determinations will be reflected in revisions to Tables 1 and 2 and to the individual section-by-section analysis tables on the website or in Appendix A, as appropriate.